Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ### Additional features to govern and secure

-- **dbt-tags package:** In the above steps, you created tags and masking policies directly in Snowflake using SQL statements.
-To scale this approach further, you can manage these tags in configuration files within your dbt Cloud project and use a DataOps approach to apply the policies.
-Look into the [dbt-tags](https://dbt-tags.iflambda.com/latest/index.html) package from the dbt and Snowflake experts at Infinite Lambda.
+- [**dbt-tags package:**](https://dbt-tags.iflambda.com/latest/index.html) In the above steps, you created tags and masking policies directly in Snowflake using SQL statements.
+To scale this approach further, you can use the dbt-tags package to manage these tags in configuration files within your dbt Cloud project and use a DataOps approach to apply the policies.
+This package was created by the dbt and Snowflake experts at Infinite Lambda.

 ### Wrapping up this step